Why is home safety important during chemotherapy?

 - Wash clothing or other items soiled with body fluids separately.

-- Wear disposable gloves when handling clothing or bed sheets with vomit or other body fluids.
-Seal the gloves in a plastic bag and discard after use.
+- Wear disposable gloves when handling clothing or bed linens that have been contaminated with vomit or other body fluids.
+Seal the gloves in a plastic bag and discard.

-- Use the longest washing machine cycle and line dry the items.
+- Use the longest cycle on the washing machine and line dry the items.

-- If you can't wash clothes straight away, put clothes in a sealed plastic bag.
+- If you can't wash clothes right away, put clothes into a sealed plastic bag.

 For more safety tips read - 'Food Safety tips'